liz-Hayes/Computer-Science-Topics-in-Academia/README.md

 3. Constraints (SQL): In the comments table there are contraints on various fields.
 For example, the num_likes field has a default value of 0.
 Additionally, the id field has the PRIMARY_KEY constraint.

-<h2>Extra-Credit Capabilities</h2>

-1. Multi-database querying:  The widgets that display top faculty and top publications use multi-database querying.
+4. Multi-database querying:  The widgets that display top faculty and top publications use multi-database querying.
 The keyword drop down list in generated from querying MySQL.
 The result of the dropdown selection is then used to query Neo4j and MongoDB.

-2. Data expansion: An additional 'comments' dataset has been provided.
-This additional table is useful because it allows users to interact by leaving comments on the page and liking eachother's comments.

 <h2>Contributions</h2>